prmr/JetUML/index.md

 >
 > — Randall Hudson, Mitre Corporation

-## Privacy Policy

-JetUML does not collect any information, personal or otherwise.
-The application only accesses the network to open web pages via the commands in the Help menu.

 ## JetUML in the Literature

 * M.P.
 Robillard and K. Kutschera. **Lessons Learned in Migrating from Swing to JavaFX**.
 IEEE Software,  37 (3), 2020. *Reports on the experience of migrating the GUI to JavaFX*. [(pdf)](https://www.cs.mcgill.ca/~martin/papers/software2019.pdf)